jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ^ So, to recap, we covered what Carthage is and how to use it, why we built it and what problem it’s solving, and how it works behind the scenes.

-^ Ultimately, we’ve just scratched the surface, but hopefully this talk has helped create a clear picture of the project and its goals, as well as how it’s similar to and different from CocoaPods.
+^ Ultimately, we’ve just scratched the surface, but hopefully this has helped create a clear picture of the project and its goals, as well as the ways in which it’s similar to and different from CocoaPods.

 ---